 Legal Literacy - This article discusses the advantages of dispute resolution through arbitration in Indonesia, the flexibility in choosing arbitrators, and the procedures for submitting corrections or objections to arbitration awards based on Article 58 of Law Number 30 of 1999.
 Discover the importance of further regulations regarding the procedures for submitting corrections and objections in arbitration.

 The decision issued by the arbitration panel is final and binding.
-This means that there are no legal remedies such as appeals, cassation, or other legal efforts that can be filed against the arbitration decision.
-However, in accordance with the provisions of Article 58 of Law Number 30 of 1999 concerning Arbitration and Alternative Dispute Resolution, within a maximum of 14 days after the decision is received, the parties may submit a request to the arbitrator or arbitration panel to make corrections to administrative errors, or to add to or reduce claims in the decision.
+This means that there are no legal remedies such as appeals, cassation, or other legal remedies that can be filed against the arbitration award.
+However, in accordance with the provisions of Article 58 of Law Number 30 of 1999 concerning Arbitration and Alternative Dispute Resolution, within a maximum of 14 days after the decision is received, the parties may submit a request to the arbitrator or arbitration panel to make corrections to administrative errors, or add to or reduce claims in the decision.

 The explanation of Article 58 of the Law explains that "corrections to administrative errors" include typing errors or errors in writing the names, addresses of the parties, arbitrators, and so on, which do not change the substance of the decision.
 Meanwhile, "adding to or reducing the decision" applies if the decision: